 Ingredients

-Stir the ingredients together, cover, and refrigerate for at least an hour to allow the flavors to meld.
-If desired, season with additional salt, pepper, and lemon juice before serving.
+- Stir all ingredients together, cover, and refrigerate for at least an hour to allow the flavors to meld.